springload/wagtailgmaps/README.md

 * The map market gets dragged and dropped into a location (`dragend` JS event).
 * Click happens somewhere in the map (`click` JS event).
 * Return key is pressed after editing the field (`enterKey` JS event for return key only).

+Feel free to edit the provided JS to add/edit the events you might need.

 Once your address field is properly formatted and stored in the database you can use it in your front end Django templates.
 Example: